JSRocksHQ/slush-es20xx/README.md

 ## npm scripts

-- `npm run dev`: this command runs gulp's default task with the Node.js `--harmony` flag enabled and does not require a global `gulp` package installed.
+- `npm run dev`: an alias for gulp's default task which does not require `gulp` globally installed.

 ## gulp tasks